ujjawal-bansal/ujjawal-bansal/README.md

 I build software that ends up in front of real users.
 Right now that means **QueueLite**, an OPD queue management system running in production at a clinic in Moradabad and handling 30–40 patients a day, and **Lexora AI**, a multi-stage LLM pipeline for essay grading and feedback.

-- Final-year Computer Science student, graduating 2026
+- Computer Science and Engineering student, graduating in 2027
 - Core Organizer of **Stellaris 2026**, a pan-India hackathon with 1,600+ registrations, a $19,000 prize pool, and GitHub as gold sponsor
 - Content Lead at the GeeksforGeeks ABES Student Chapter
 - AWS Academy Cloud Foundations certified